 Enrichment can go beyond just offering toys or treats- and that offering enrichment isn’t just a one-time thing!
 Residents will become bored with certain enrichment that is left in their living space for an extended period, or the same enrichment offered every day (tasty treats being likely an exception to this).

-Now that we have covered what an individual enrichment plan looks like, we will cover some of the different types of enrichment for ducks and how they could be implemented at your sanctuary.
+Now that we have covered what an individual enrichment plan looks like, we will cover some of the different types of enrichment for Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. and how they could be implemented at your sanctuary.

 This one may seem obvious but it is important to mention: Ducks are social animals and it is important they have access to other ducks.
 Of course, there are times when this isn’t possible, due to medical issues, flock disagreements, or sadly, the death of their flock mates.
 In cases like these where direct contact with others of their species isn’t possible, there are ways that can enrich their lives during this time.

 - If at all possible, ducks should be housed with other ducks.
 If this is not possible, then extra steps should be taken to alleviate the stress caused by their isolation.

 - Adding a mirror (some places hang old CDs) to their living space.

 - Including a small amount of soiled bedding (if contagion isn’t an issue) from their original flock space.